Marriage Coach Karen Gosling can help you work through your unresolved hurt feelings in your relationship.

 But, the reality is it DID happen and that can never change.
 What needs to happen is for the resentment to be resolved.

-Relationship Counselling helps you implement a set of steps in your life so that unresolved hurt feelings can be placed into the ‘resolved’ basket, instead of leaving them in the ‘too hard’ category.
+Marriage Coaching helps you implement a set of steps in your life so that unresolved hurt feelings can be placed into the ‘resolved’ basket, instead of leaving them in the ‘too hard’ category.
 You heal emotionally and your body doesn’t always feel those strong emotions.
-This means that the resentment has been resolved and you have moved forward on SAVING YOUR RELATIONSHIP.
+This means that the resentment has been resolved and you have moved forward on SAVING YOUR MARRIAGE.

-In your counselling session I will provide you a compassionate empathic ear, help you understand the cause of the unresolved hurt feelings in your relationship, and outline a pathway forward.
+In this 45-minute free webinar you will start to understand the cause of the unresolved hurt feelings in your relationship, and learn a pathway forward.
 In addition I will give you strategies that you can use to start reconnecting immediately with each other.

 For example, I’ll show you how to: